 Tuning the parameters from second category used for clustering brought 120 different configurations.
 We observed that clustering users to small number of groups (<4) was less successful, because some groups were incorrectly joined together.
 In both domains, we observed best results when using smaller value of tuc (threshold of user model updates) in combination with higher tcm (threshold of microclusters updates).
 It means that microclusters are updated more often for recent users’ behavior and also number of microclusters updates required, to perform macroclustering, is reasonably higher to capture enough information to be able to cluster users correctly.
 For third category of parameters (recommendation), we tuned only a parameter ews (evaluation window size).
 Different values of other parameters from this category (rc) were evaluated implicitly for every configuration to be able to compare all results for different number of recommended items.
 Let ls be length of session s.
 For recommendation evaluation we could only use sessions with ls >= ews + rc.
 That’s why tuning of ews and rc changes the number of sessions usable for the evaluation.
 We cannot directly compare parameter configurations with different values of ews and rc (it would be only possible if we omit great number of short sessions).
 We observed that for ALEF dataset, the best results were accomplished for ews > 2 and ews < 6.
 For NP with many short sessions, ews=1 performed the best results for recommendation of less than 4 items.
 Recommendation of multiple items, however, reached better results with higher ews value.

 For last category of parameters (general), we observed that deleting inactive user models too soon (when tcdiff is low), after new macroclustering is performed, cause worse results.
 In both domains, we observed trend of precision increase after increasing the tcdiff threshold.
-User models should be removed after certain time of inactivity to prevent possible memory leak and slowing down the method.
 In ALEF dataset ascending precision trend was visible until tcdiff = 5.
 Student behavior in ALEF is highly bound to actual course studied.
 For this reason, their user model should be removed after finishing the course.
 In news domain, an ascending trend in precision (with ascending tcdiff) was visible for all evaluated tcdiff values (1-10).
 In news domain we represent user actions as category visits, which are stable and thus usable for longer time periods.
 In this case, the models should remain until users are active in the website.

+4.3 Search results

+Finally, according to performed search, for each dataset, we chose the best configuration maximizing precision metric and processing speed (Table 3).
+For these best settings, we compared proposed method to the baseline methods using global and group only patterns (Table 4).

+Table 3: Best configurations of parameters for both domains.